dieyazid/dieyazid/README.md

 ### 📍 Based In

 **Béchar, Algeria** – A city of warmth, sand, and strong tea.
-Yes, I’ve ridden a camel.
+No, I’ve never ridden a camel.
 No, it’s not my daily commute 🐪

 <img src="https://media.giphy.com/media/3o7TKz5YBmu5sylm9O/giphy.gif" width="200">